dtekcth/data101/src/workshop.md

 Go to "Source control" and commit this file.
 Give the commit an appropriate message.
 You will now notice the button labeled "Sync Changes".
 Hovering over reveals that it will "Push 1 committs to origin/main".
-We usually call our Git remote for the *origin*, so this means that it will push our commit to GitHub.
+We usually call our Git remote the *origin*, so this means that it will push our commit to GitHub.
 That is exactly what we want, so you can press it.

 This will give you a pop-up asking if it should pull and push commits from our